qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 ----------------
 |344|

-Performs a rank-based analysis for each pixel using overlapping input rasters.
-The output rank reflects the position of a pixel's value in the sorted list of values at that location, using the first band of each input layer.
+Performs a cell-by-cell analysis in which output values match the rank of a sorted list of overlapping cell values from input layers.
+The output raster will be multi-band if multiple ranks are provided.
+If multiband rasters are used in the data raster stack, the algorithm will always perform the analysis on the first band of the rasters.

 Parameters
 ..........